 Automating a few of your social media posts is another great time saver.
 There are quite a few tools to choose from that allow you to schedule your posts.

-Plus, there are tools that can post to multiple sites all at once.
-This time saving tool will free up your time so you can spend it interacting and conversing with potential clients rather than just pushing information out to them.
+Plus, some tools can post to multiple sites all at once.
+This time-saving tool will free up your time so you can spend it interacting and conversing with potential clients rather than just pushing information out to them.

 Outsource Tasks (not the Conversation!)

 Yes, it is possible to outsource certain elements of social media.
 A virtual assistant can arrange all your automation.
 They can also keep track of your metrics, and alert you to important tweets or buzz that you need to address in a blog post or in a direct message to someone.

 A good long-term virtual assistant can even answer your direct messages for you when needed.
 Outsourcing isn’t for everyone, but it is a solution for someone that just doesn’t enjoy working with social media on a daily basis.

 Yep, you read that right.
 When you’re done with work, you should be done with social media for your business.
 There isn’t any reason to tweet, respond to Facebook posts or comment on blogs 24/7.